swag-kaust/Transform2022_SelfSupervisedDenoising/README.md

 requirement of clean-noisy training data pairs.
 We will deep dive into how the original methodologies for random noise can be adapted to handle realistic noise in seismic data, both pseudo-random noise and structured noise.
 Furthermore, each sub-topic presented will be followed by a live, code-along session such that all participants will be able to recreate the work shown and can afterwards apply it to their own use cases.

+If you found the tutorial useful please consider citing our work in your studies:

+> Birnie, C., M. Ravasi, S. Liu, and T. Alkhalifah, 2021, The potential of self-supervised networks for random noise
+> suppression in seismic data: Artificial Intelligence in Geosciences.

+> Liu, S., C. Birnie, and T. Alkhalifah, 2022, Coherent noise suppression via a self-supervised deep learning scheme:
+> 83rd EAGE Conference and Exhibition 2022, European Association of Geoscientists & Engineers, 1–5

 Repository overview
 ---------------------------